IAReporter seeks new contributors/analysts

 - Demonstrated writing skills in English, preferably journalistic in nature.

-Interested candidates must complete a trial assignment: a summary of the Siemens v.
-Argentina arbitral award in the style of IAReporter.
-Your draft should offer a brief account of the essential facts, a description of key legal holdings and tribunal reasoning, and a small amount of analysis that puts the award in light of other developments in the field of investment treaty arbitration and Argentine cases at ICSID.
-(You do not need to read and summarize the separate 2004 jurisdiction decision.)
+Interested candidates must complete a trial assignment: a summary of the Champion Trading v.
+Egypt case in the style of IAReporter.
+Your draft should offer a brief account of the essential facts, a description of the key legal holdings and reasoning in the 2003 jurisdiction decision and the 2006 final award, and a small amount of analysis that contextualizes certain of the holdings against the backdrop of other investment treaty jurisprudence.

-We will contact you in mid-January 2020 if your application has been shortlisted.
+We will contact you in early January 2021 if your application has been shortlisted.